-In my last post ‘My Ten Year Reunion With Myself‘ I mentioned the creative process and that it is possible that I may not understand it and so I would put it on my list of things to do.
-Well, there’s no time like now, seeing as though I need to form a research question for uni.
+In my last post ‘My Ten Year Reunion With Myself‘ I mentioned the creative process and that it is possible that I may not understand it and then declared it be put it on my list of things to do.
+Well, there’s no time like now, especially seeing as though I need to form a research question for uni.

 Gilkey compares the incubation period to being “pregnant” with ideas.
 Sometimes the incubation period can be frustrating while you wait for your ideas to give birth, until – eureka! – they hit you at the most unexpected times!

 I had a dream, the night before I decided to research this, where I visited a jungle that housed a particular type of snake which fed off a special flower.
-The locals would purposely seek this snake, place their hands in front of it as you would an electric stapler and then – bam! – the snake snaps your hand leaving two stapler-like wounds.
+The locals would purposely seek this snake, place their hands in front of it, and as with an electric stapler it would snap and go – bam! – leaving two stapler-like wounds in your hand.
 But then, unlike the after effects of an electric stapler, you begin to feel high.
 It was the special flower that these snakes ate that produced this illuminating effect.
-In my dream I then accepted this state and reasoned that it helped the locals produce artistic ideas which is why (what – reasoning, sleepy mind of mine?) the locals’ art is so abundant yet spectacular and has been for many centuries.
+In my dream I then accepted this state and reasoned that it helped the locals produce artistic ideas which is why (what – reasoning, sleepy mind of mine?) the locals’ art was so abundant yet spectacular and has been for many centuries.

-But, after comparing it to reality I came up with this question: is it safe to drink alcohol when “pregnant” with an idea?
+But, after comparing this with reality in the morning, I came up with this question: is it safe to drink alcohol when “pregnant” with an idea?
 What if you didn’t know you had an idea?
 What if you weren’t even ready for the idea?
 You can’t abort it, the Catholics would go nuts, especially if they knew you had the idea out of school!
-Furthermore, when you were taking snakes!
+Furthermore, while you were taking snakes!

-So, from a writer’s perspective: Stephen King gave up the booze, Hemingway said ‘write drunk, edit sober’ and I like a good wine or GnT whilst writing; however, is this nurturing my full potential?
+So, from a writer’s perspective: Stephen King gave up the booze, Hemingway said ‘write drunk, edit sober’, and I like a good wine or GnT whilst writing, however, this brings up the question: is this nurturing my full potential?
 And what are the long term effects?
 I am apt to now declare to my friends: “sorry I cannot go out and drink copious amounts of wine with you tonight for I am pregnant with an idea!”